 Transfer of players to and from European clubs

-In rugby, currently players from outside the EU from tier 1 and 2 rugby nations (which includes teams from New Zealand down to Spain and Namibia) must have started at least one full 15 a-side international match during the 15 months immediately prior to the date of the application to be eligible for a visa.
-Players from other countries must have started an international match in the last 15 months and have played in a minimum of 10 full internationals during their playing career.
+In rugby union, currently players from outside the EU from tier 1 and 2 rugby nations (which includes teams from New Zealand down to Spain and Namibia) must have started at least one full 15 a-side international match during the 15 months immediately prior to the date of the application to be eligible for a visa.
+Players from other countries outside the EU must have started an international match in the last 15 months and have played in a minimum of 10 full internationals during their playing career.
 Therefore, whilst established current internationals would pass this test, uncapped players and those who have been retired from international game for a long period, would be ineligible under these requirements.
 Brexit will not affect the ability of Irish nationals to play sport in the UK.
 The Republic of Ireland and the UK are members of the Common Travel Area, an agreement that pre-dates the European Union and its earliest predecessors by several decades.
 As a key element of the relationship between the UK and Ireland, it is very unlikely that this arrangement will change.

 A return to nationality quotas?

 Some governing bodies may see this as advantageous in that it would allow them to discriminate in favour of the development of internationally eligible players to the potential advantage of national teams.
 Leagues, clubs and teams will be less enthusiastic as it would mean that they would be less competitive in their ability to attract the best players from across the Continent.